 The million-dollar question: How do we deal with these people?

 There are many variables to this question so I think its best I begin with a disclaimer.
 Remember, this is just a 1400 word article, not therapy.
 If you’re at the early stages of recovering from a serious addiction, this is not a green light to put yourself into a vulnerable situation.
 When I quit class A, I didn’t even see THEM for eight months and even though I have had the odd pint with them, I still won’t go for a night out.
 There’s just no point in poking the beast.
 Abstaining around peer pressure can be difficult and the fact is, Class A drugs are highly addictive and will at times try to sneak back in through the back door.
 Their addictiveness must be acknowledged and respected.

-One philosophy of the stoics is that, we alone are the masters of our destiny.
-We have no control over what other people do, we do however have control over what affect we will allow them to have over us.
+One philosophy of the stoics is that we alone are the masters of our destiny.
+We have no control over what other people do, we do however have control over what effect we will allow them to have over us.
 Basically, if something or someone is harmful to you and you have no way to change it, then you get the fuck out of there.